 - More affordable: Was introduced into a lower priced category (64 percent cheaper at launch).

-If the count of individual advantages (bullet points above) is taken as a guide, the A9 is the clear winner of the match-up (9 : 4 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+If the number of relative strengths (bullet points above) is taken as a guide, the A9 is the clear winner of the match-up (9 : 4 points).
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the A9 or the X-T2 handle or perform in practice.
-User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
-This is where reviews by experts come in.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the A9 and the X-T2 in practical situations.
+User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
+This is why expert reviews are important.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Fujifilm X-T2 (⇒ lft)||HiRec||86/100 Gold||4.5/5||5/5||5/5||2016||1,599||latest||check|